The WHOIS tool allows you to get a domain name’s public registration information.

 - The domain’s dates of creation, expiration, and last modification

-- The registrar’s URL, contact information, and whois server
+- The registrar’s URL, contact information, and WHOIS server address

 - The domain holder’s name and contact information

-You can specify a subdomain in a query (e.g., xyz.example.com).
-The results will depend on how the registered domain is set up.
-If it supports user-created domains, you’ll probably get the information on the registered domain, even if the subdomain doesn’t exist.
-If the subdomain is hosted on a different server, you might get information on the host rather than the owning domain.
-It’s really not useful to perform whois queries on subdomains.
+You can query for a subdomain (eg, xyz.example.com), but the usefulness of this is questionable.
+The results you get depend on how the registered domain is set up.
+If it supports user-created domain names, you’ll probably get the information on the registered domain, even if the subdomain doesn’t exist.
+If the subdomain is hosted on a different server, you might get information on the host, rather than the domain that “owns” the subdomain.

-You’ll sometimes hear about “the whois database,” but it doesn’t exist.
-There isn’t any worldwide repository of whois records.
-Each domain registrar collects its own information and makes it available to whois services.
-Any given whois server covers one or a few TLDs.
-All of them are supposed to conform to the ICANN requirements.
-Very often, they don’t.
-A domain can give every appearance of belonging to a well-known organization yet be a fake.
+You’ll sometimes hear the term “the WHOIS database,” but this doesn’t exist.
+There isn’t a single source of truth with regards to every domain name in existence.
+Instead, each domain registrar collects information from its customers and makes it available to the WHOIS services.
+Any given WHOIS server will cover one or more top-level domains (TLDs).
+While all TLDs are supposed to conform to ICANN requirements, some do not — a domain can look like it belongs to a well-known organization, yet still be fake.

-After registering a domain or updating its information, it can take anywhere from a few minutes to a few weeks for whois servers to get up to date.
-This is the main reason why a whois result isn’t a strong guarantee that a domain is available or unavailable.
+After someone registers a domain or updates the information associated with a domain, it can take anywhere from a few minutes to a few weeks for WHOIS servers to reflect these changes.
+This is the primary reason why a WHOIS result isn’t a guarantee that a domain is available/unavailable.

-Domains can be hijacked when their owners don’t take enough precautions.
-Taking away the registration is one way to do this.
-If a domain starts to display unexpected content and the whois information shows a change in registrars, that’s likely what happened.
+Domains can also be illegally hijacked, and one way to do this is to take away the registration.
+If a domain record begins to display unexpected content and shows a change in registrars, this is likely what happened.